 MD Anderson Cancer Center Prostate Cancer SPORE Developmental Research Program “Identifying DNA polymerase zeta inactivation in prostate cancer to improve therapy” 03/01/2017 – 02/28/2018

 Lange SS, Bhetawal S, Reh S, Powell KL, Kusewitt D, Wood RD.
 DNA polymerase ζ deficiency causes impaired wound healing and stress-induced skin pigmentation.
 Life Science Alliance.
 2018 June 29; 1(3):e201800048.

 Lange SS, Tomida J, Boulware KS, Bhetawal S, Wood RD.
 (2016) The Polymerase Activity of Mammalian DNA Pol ζ Is Specifically Required for Cell and Embryonic Viability.
 PLoS Genet.12(1):e1005759

 Section of testis from POLN deficient mouse

-We have discovered POLN as a homologue of POLQ are working to identify its biochemical activities.
+We have discovered POLN as a homologue of POLQ and are working to identify its biochemical activities.
 The POLN gene is predominantly expressed in

 Takata KI, Reh S, Yousefzadeh MJ, Zelazowski MJ, Chetawal S, Trono D, Lowery MG, Sandoval M, Takata Y, Lu Y, Lin K, Shen J, Kusewitt DF, McBride KM, Cole F Wood RD.
 (2017) Analysis of DNA polymerase ν function in meiotic recombination, immunoglobulin class-switching, and DNA damage tolerance.
 PLoS Genetics 13(6):e1006818